Luck, Wisconsin: History

-Luck was originally two settlements, Luck on Big Butternut Lake, and West Denmark further west, founded by Danish immigrants in 1869 on the north and west shores of Little Butternut Lake and extending out for a few miles.
+Luck was originally two settlements, Luck on Big Butternut Lake, and West Denmark further west, founded by Danish immigrants in 1869 on the north and west shores of Little Butternut Lake and extending out a few miles.
 The two settlements knew it was impractical to remain separate entities, but disagreed about which would be the center of town.
 The railroad settled the issue when it laid tracks near the eastern settlement.
 Luck was not incorporated until 1905, several years later than most surrounding villages.
 Luck was once home to the Duncan Toys Company Yo-Yo factory headquarters.

 Geography

 Luck is located at (45.570499, -92.47476).

-According to the United States Census Bureau, the village has a total area of 2.50 sqmi, of which 1.89 sqmi is land and 0.61 sqmi is water.
+According to the United States Census Bureau, the village has an area of 2.50 sqmi, of which 1.89 sqmi is land and 0.61 sqmi is water.

-Luck is along Wisconsin Highways 35 and 48, and Polk County Road N. County Road B is also nearby.
+Luck is along Wisconsin Highways 35 and 48 and Polk County Road N. County Road B is nearby.